Anyone can make mayonnaise at home. Therefore, you need no more than four ingredients.

 You get thick and creamy mayonnaise when you combine oil, egg yolk, and lemon juice.

 What oil makes the best mayonnaise?

-Olive oil makes the best homemade mayonnaise since it offers more health benefits while ensuring a tasty creamy texture.
+Olive oil makes the best homemade mayonnaise, offering more health benefits while ensuring a tasty creamy texture.

 Can I make mayo by hand?